alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Operation/Alerts-v1.md

 executing its operations, it can generate some alert messages in order to communicate it to the controller app (the _consumer_).

+Information about alerts can be send also using the AllJoyn Notification Service.
+Anyway Notifications are not  not sufficient for using in the case of appliances because:
+  * Notifications can inform about alerts as events, not as status; i.e. an alert is detected by the _consumer_ only if this one is working and connected at the time the alert happens; it is not possible to know the list of previous alerts even if they are still pending
+  * Notifications don't define a hierarchy based on alerts gravity and user intervention.
+  * Notifications send human readable strings, which are not inter-operable
+  * Notifications are "session-less"

 There are three kinds of alerts in term of severity, they are listed and described below: